 Who will you meet in our projects

 Megha was born in the city of Kolkata, the cultural capital of India and home to a (very big) group of people passionate about sports, food, music and politics.
-She moved to the Netherlands to pursue a corporate career, her love for writing, and the opportunity to engage with and learn from a multitude of cultures with the ultimate hope to influence a mindset change from a judging and minimizing world to one that realizes the incredible impact of shared experiences and shared humanity.
+She moved to the Netherlands to pursue a corporate career, her love for travelling, and the opportunity to engage with and learn from a multitude of cultures.
+It is her dream to influence a mindset change from a judging world to one that realizes the incredible impact of shared experiences.

-A young story creator on stage, teacher at The Hague University, and a Psychology graduate.
-Shah travels the Netherlands with his storytelling show called: The Shah of Holland where he shares his identity and personality with the people in the form of dancing, singing, poetry and intriguing stories.
+Shah Tabibi: a young story creator on stage, teacher at The Hague University, and Psychology graduate.
+Shah travels the Netherlands with his storytelling show called: The Shah of Holland, in which he shares his identity and personality with the people in the form of dancing, singing, poetry and intriguing stories.
 Besides teaching and storytelling, Shah has a passion for social work, psychology, coaching and traveling.
 His love for human connection has brought him to the position he is in today.
 Get to know him during our storytelling workshops.

 Daan was born and raised in the Netherlands, but spent most of his adult life abroad as he belives travel and migration as opportunities to learn something new.
 He is passionate for a world where differences in religion, politics, science and culture can be overcome through genuine dialogue

 Alina was born in Russia and came to the Netherlands as a young girl.
 She experiments with fusing of cultures in the kitchen and loves to cook both Russian and international food.

 None of the board members get remunerated for their positions as board members.

 Zeeneb is at the end of her law degree specialising in human rights and business law.
 She has worked with Amnesty International and the Dutch Refugee Council.
 She is the secretary of Pocket Stories.